Welcome to Myocarditis UK

 Marcus White

 Alexander Jansons died suddenly and unexpectedly – the shockwaves of this tragedy spread amongst his friends, his peers, and the school.
-As you can imagine, there were so many questions – way more questions than there were answers – but it was then, for the first Ame like so many others, I heard the term myocarditis.”
+As you can imagine, there were so many questions – way more questions than there were answers – but it was then, for the first time like so many others, I heard the term “myocarditis.”

 All of us who were affected by Alex’s death researched this foreign term and together with Andy’s (Alex’s dad) determination to start telling the world about myocarditis and its symptoms we became aware of this rare heart condition.
 The years passed and before I knew it, I was 24 and working.
 I can’t remember exactly when it was, but at some point, I developed a fever – nothing exotic or special – however, the aftereffects really lingered.